jicka/FTL-Hindsight/README.md

 The code should work on other platforms.

 ## In-Game Error Messages
-Also note that there is a very small chance that FTL will try to access the current save file at the same time as this program.
+There is a very small chance that FTL will try to access the current save file at the same time as this program.
 If that happens there will be an message in FTL saying that it was unable to save.
 This is unproblematic, FTL will save your progress again on the next beacon.

 ## Code Quality
 I am not a programmer and this is my first time writing Python.
 As such, code quality will certainly be very low (in ways I do not understand).
 Apologies in advance to anyone reading the code.
 If you have advice / improvement ideas, please let me know.